jomonylw/jomonylw.github.io/content/posts/1728231523948/index.en.md

 ---
-title: 00486 Market Trends and Future Investment Strategies:Navigating the New Economic Era
+title: "00486 Market Trends and Future Investment Strategies: Navigating the New Economic Era"
 date: 2024-10-05
-description: In this session, James shares his analysis of the current market situation and investment advice.
-He also answers questions from the audience on topics like asset allocation, retirement planning, children's education, handling stock options, leverage, and tax planning.
+description: "In this session, James shares his analysis of the current market situation and investment advice.
+He also answers questions from the audience on topics like asset allocation, retirement planning, children's education, handling stock options, leverage, and tax planning."
 tags: ["CLEC", "investment", "financial management", "index fund", "Nasdaq", "QQQ", "asset allocation", "retirement planning", "family education", "trust", "tax"]
 ---